 - The magnetic field is stationary and a conductor/ metal is moving.

 For any of the conditions, Voltage is produced in the conductor.
 Michael Faraday discovered it in 1830.

 In a similar setup, when you pass alternating current (AC) through the coil, a magnetic field gets generated around the coil.

 Now you know the basics of Electromagnetic Induction.
 So, it is the perfect time to know how Induction Stove works based on the principle.
 The manufacturer puts a copper coil below the cooking wall of Induction Stove.
 When you plug in the Induction Stove, the alternating current (AC) passes through the coil.
 This results in an oscillating magnetic field.
 Now when you put a Cooking Pot made of iron or steel on the Induction Stove, an Eddy Current produces in the pot.
 But, don’t worry, this current won’t harm you.
 This current flows through the resistance of the pot.
 As a result, a resistive heat is generated in the cooking pot.
 We use this resistive heat to cook our food using an Induction Stove.

 Here is an excellent video from General Electric demonstrating the working of an Induction Cooktop.
-To gain more knowledge on how an Induction Stove works in India, watch the video.
+To gain more knowledge about the working of an Induction Cooker, watch the video.

 Health & Safety for an Induction Stove

 There is a debate across the world whether the electromagnetic field has a negative effect on health.
 However, a lot of studies have been conducted.
 It concludes that the Induction Stove has no negative effect on health unless you have a pacemaker.
 As per the British Heart Foundation (BHF), pacemaker wearers should maintain a distance of at least 2 ft from the Induction Stove.
 This is to avoid any interference with the settings of the pacemaker.
 Moreover, an Induction Stove generates no naked flame.
 Therefore, it reduces the risk of fire.